Posted in Uncategorized

 Author:

-Teresa is the Author of "A New Course: A Mother's Journey Navigating Down Syndrome and Autism" and the mother of two boys.
-Her youngest son, Nick is 29 years old and has a dual diagnosis of Down syndrome and autism (DS-ASD).
+Teresa is the author of "A New Course: A Mother's Journey Navigating Down Syndrome and Autism" and the mother of two boys.
+Her youngest son, Nick is 30 years old and has a dual diagnosis of Down syndrome and autism (DS-ASD).
 Teresa's passion is helping others understand and navigate co-occurring Down syndrome and autism.
-She is a DS-ASD consultant, advocate, speaker, and author.
-Follow Nick's world on Facebook, Instagram & Pinterest @Down Syndrome With A Slice of Autism and on Twitter @tjunnerstall.
-For more information and media links, visit https://www.teresaunnerstall.com
+She is a DS-ASD consultant, advocate, nationally known speaker, and author.
+Follow Nick on Facebook, Instagram & Pinterest @Down Syndrome With A Slice of Autism and on Twitter @tjunnerstall.
+For more information, media links, and booking Teresa for a speaking engagement visit https://www.teresaunnerstall.com

 6 thoughts on “Blog #35~Looking for the Light